davidvip13838/AI_Mail_Reader/backend/tests/README.md

 - Check your internet connection
 - Verify API endpoints are accessible
 - Some tests have 30-second timeouts for API calls

+### MongoDB connection failed
+- Make sure MongoDB is running locally, or
+- Update `MONGODB_URI` in `.env` to point to your MongoDB Atlas cluster
+- Check that the connection string format is correct
+- Verify network connectivity to MongoDB server

 ### Gmail test skipped
 - This is normal - the Gmail test requires an active access token